kfchou/kfchou.github.io/_pages/food_recs.md

 permalink: /food-recs/
 ---

+Edit: 2026-03 -- I started using Beli, so this list is no longer maintained.
+Find me at @kchoueats

 To contribute, please submit your reviews [here](https://docs.google.com/forms/d/e/1FAIpQLSc3rrsBrqAP7WhvTzkQ3CdWUecWeeHMEV7RmaX6Oj8K_jEf5w/viewform?usp=sf_link).
 The content of this list is updated automatically based on the raw data on [Google Sheets](https://docs.google.com/spreadsheets/d/1442-rzE9VLjcUoT80eWfmoxuxG2ZJrOAK4UG_LzO4dA/edit#gid=0), which is pulled from the survey responses.
 You can also get more food inspirations on my ig [@kchou.eats](https://www.instagram.com/kchou.eats/).

 |**Rating System**:|